 Travel with children

 If a parent wishes to take their children out of the country (England and Wales) then they must first seek the consent of everyone who has parental responsibility for the children, unless there is a “living with” child arrangements in place, If that is the case, then usually that parent may take the children out of the jurisdiction for 30 days.
 However, the latest Government guidance is that people should only leave their house for one of four reasons.
 A holiday is not one of these reasons.
-These measures are in place for the next three weeks at least.

 Government advice is to contact the airline, travel company, cruise line or other transport and accommodation provider and get in touch with insurance providers if changes need to be made or travel plans cancelled.
 Travel services have been severely curtailed.